shubham-gupta-code/Data_Analytics_Projects/E-commerce Sales Analysis/README.md

 - Funnel by sources
 <img width="980" height="131" alt="image" src="https://github.com/user-attachments/assets/61903f3f-dc9b-4b5f-ba85-f428ab9ab226" />

-Most users traffic are organically but email source has high rate of purchasing the product All the sources has same 'cart to purchase' rate which is ~50%
+Most users traffic are organically but email source has high rate of purchasing the product.
+All the sources has same 'cart to purchase' rate which is ~50%

       They should double down the Email Marketing as they have high rate to buy the product